 Home (Away From Home) Practice

-If you already have an established home practice, stay in the habit by practicing in your hotel room, out on the balcony, or poolside on a terrace surrounded by tropical foliage (rough life!).
+If you already have an established home practice, stay in the habit by unrolling your mat in your hotel room, out on the balcony, or poolside on a terrace surrounded by tropical foliage (rough life!).
 Bring your own lightweight travel mat, stretchy clothing, and home practice methodology.
 If you’ve been sitting in a car or on a plane for long hours, hamstring stretches and hip openers are going to feel really good.

 When you’re battling jet lag, get moving in the morning to signal your body that it’s time to start the day.
 If possible, go outside in the sunshine to help your circadian rhythms adjust to the new time zone.
 Covering a long distance in a relatively short amount of time can leave you feeling unsettled and disoriented.
 Grounding standing and seated poses help you restabilise.